alnutile/codenames/README.md

 This got me far https://blog.levacic.net/2020/12/19/xdebug-3-docker-vs-code-setup-guide-on-ubuntu/ But I still need to be logged in and running `php artisan test path/to/test.php` To make the Launch Xdebug actually work.

+## TODO

+-   Footer Area
+-   Dark Theme
+-   Card for API How to use